Arthur Lawson (designer)

 Arthur Lawson (1908–1970) was a British art director.
 He had a long association with film directors Michael Powell and Emeric Pressburger, beginning in 1943 when he was floor manager on The Life and Death of Colonel Blimp.
-Three years later, when Powell and Pressburger, also known as The Archers, made A Matter of Life and Death, Lawson had graduated to assistant art director.
-He worked with Alfred Junge on the sets for Black Narcissus in 1947, and earned an Oscar for the set designs on The Red Shoes in 1948.
-Lawson's association with Powell continued right through to Peeping Tom (1960).
-He received a BAFTA nomination for The Bedford Incident in 1965.
+Three years later, when Powell and Pressburger, also known as The Archers, made A Matter of Life and Death (1946), Lawson had graduated to assistant art director.

+He worked with Alfred Junge on the set decoration for Black Narcissus (1947), and won an Academy Award for Best Art Direction/Set Decoration for The Red Shoes (1948).
+Lawson's association with Powell continued until Peeping Tom (1960).
+He received a BAFTA nomination for The Bedford Incident (1965).